 This outstanding department store deserves its own category because it’s quite literally – the only mega department store that exists in Spain.
 There are several locations in Barcelona, but the largest branch is the 7-story building that is in Plaça Catalunya.
 Its services range from clothing, restaurant, bakeries, airline agencies, books, electronics – EVERYTHING.
 Plus expect stellar customer service.
 That says a lot, considering it’s Spain, IMHO.

 Get Barcelona shopping discounts!
-If you’re keen on visiting designers shops and save some cash, you can find discounts on Download the FREE Barcelona Shopping Card.
+If you’re keen on visiting designer shops and save some cash, you can find discounts on Download the FREE Barcelona Shopping Card.
 If you’re NOT a resident of the European Union, you can obtain a VAT refund on your purchases at the Tourist Information offices (there’s one at Plaça Catalunya).

 Need a little hand-holding when it comes to shopping?
 No shame in that!
 Check out these shopping experiences in Barcelona:

 Sometimes it’s easier to find everything you need at one stop – a shopping mall!
 Barcelona has fantastic shopping centers located in the city.
-They are constantly being renovated and upgraded, and all shopping centers in Barcelona have ready-to-wear fashion stores like Zara and H&M. For cheap shopping in Barcelona, try stores like Primark or Lefties, the latter being super-cheap fashion chain of the Inditex / Zara empire.
+They are constantly being renovated and upgraded, and all shopping centers in Barcelona have ready-to-wear fashion stores like Zara and H&M. For cheap shopping in Barcelona, try stores like Primark or Lefties, the latter being the super-cheap fashion chain of the Inditex / Zara empire.

 Gloriès is a renovated outdoor mall (2017) right next to the vintage Encants Market and the DHUB Museum.
 It has 89 shops and 39 restaurants including Carrefour, HEMA, FNAC, and Uniqlo.
 It also has a cinema and a beautiful and modern food court called El Mercat.
 Avinguda Diagonal, 208, 08018 Barcelona

-Gran Via 2 is an indoor shopping center on the outskirts of Barcelona in L’Hospitalet.
+Gran Via 2 Shopping Centre is an indoor shopping center on the outskirts of Barcelona in L’Hospitalet.
 It’s three stories tall, has a cinema, and has 200 shops, including Xaomi, Guess, Carrefour, and KFC.
 It’s also near IKEA!
 Avinguda de la Granvia, 75, 08908 L’Hospitalet de Llobregat, Barcelona

-La Maquinista is a pretty much locals-only outdoor mall in Sant Andreu and 221 shops.
+La Maquinista Shopping Centre is a pretty much locals-only outdoor mall in Sant Andreu and 221 shops.
 It also has three floors, various restaurants, and a Hollister, MAC, Apple Store, Decathlon, and Leroy Merlin.
 It also has a cinema and bowling alley.
 Carrer de Potosí, 2, 08030 Barcelona

-L’Illa Diagonal is the most upscale mall where you’ll find luxury shopping in Barcelona (although most are middle-of-the-road shops) There are 170 shops, and it feels spacious. but also has Garmin, Swatch, Tous, and Pedro del Hierro.
+L’Illa Diagonal Shopping Centre is the most upscale mall where you’ll find luxury shopping in Barcelona (although most are middle-of-the-road shops) There are 170 shops, and it feels spacious. but also has Garmin, Swatch, Tous, and Pedro del Hierro.
 It’s off Carrer Diagonal and is also the largest shopping center in Barcelona.
 Avinguda Diagonal, 557, 08029 Barcelona

-Maremàgnum is the most touristy shopping center in Barcelona, but with splendid views of the sea and terrace bars.
+Maremàgnum Shopping Centre is the most touristy shopping center in Barcelona, but with splendid views of the sea and terrace bars.
 It has 53 shops including the FC Barcelona Store, Lefties, New Balance, and Superdry.
 It’s also the only open shopping center in Barcelona on Sunday!
 Moll d’Espanya, 5, 08039 Barcelona

 If you’re wondering what happened to Pedralbes Center, it closed in 2018.